 by Caroline Kepnes

-When a beautiful aspiring writer strides into the East Village bookstore where Joe Goldberg works, he does what anyone would do: he Googles the name on her credit card.
+A beautiful aspiring writer walks into the East Village bookstore where Joe Goldberg works.
+Instantly intrigued, Joe decides to do what anyone might in his position.
+He Googles the name on her credit card.

 There is only one Guinevere Beck in New York City.
 She has a public Facebook account and Tweets incessantly, telling Joe everything he needs to know: she is simply Beck to her friends, she went to Brown University, she lives on Bank Street, and she’ll be at a bar in Brooklyn tonight—the perfect place for a “chance” meeting.